USS Edsall (DD-219): Last engagement of Edsall

 USS Edsall sinking; retouched IJN propaganda image.

-The Japanese surface vessels (2 cruisers, 2 battleships) fired 1,335 shells at Edsall that afternoon, with no more than one or two hits, which failed to stop the destroyer.
-Vice Admiral Nagumo ordered airstrikes: 26 Type 99 dive bombers (Aichi D3A) (kanbaku) in three groups (chutai) took off from the carriers (8), (9), and (9).
+The Japanese surface vessels (two cruisers, two battleships) fired 1,335 shells at Edsall that afternoon, with no more than one or two hits, which failed to stop the destroyer.
+Vice Admiral Nagumo ordered airstrikes: 26 Type 99 dive bombers (Aichi D3A) (kanbaku) in three groups (chutai) took off from the carriers (eight bombers), (nine), and (nine).
 The dive bombers were led by Lieutenants Ogawa, Kobayashi, and Koite respectively.
 Although the divebombers of Hiryu were distracted by a false submarine sighting and did not drop all of their bombs on DD-219, the bombs that were dropped eventually immobilised Edsall.